kinners00/bolt/documentation/command.md

       password: 'Puppetlabs!'
 ```

-Now you can run the same commands but without connection information.
-Notice we are now calling the group name as shown in the inventory file instead of the hostname.
+If you're not using an inventory file to store your target connection details, you need to pass those details on your bolt command.
+Below you can see the `hostname` command running on both linux and windows targets.

 -   **Linux**
     ```shell script
-    bolt command run 'hostname' --targets linux
+    bolt command run 'hostname' --targets lin.puppet.com --user test --private-key ~/.ssh/test.pem --no-host-key-check
     ```

     **Windows**
     ```shell script
-    bolt command run 'hostname' --targets windows
+    bolt command run 'hostname' --targets win.puppet.com --user test --password Puppetlabs! --transport winrm --no-ssl
     ```